15 Fun San Antonio Museums With Free Admission

 Free Days At The Alamo

 The historic site welcomes visitors from around the world to explore its grounds and learn about its historical significance.
-While general admission to the Alamo is always free, there can be fees associated with special tours or events that occur on-site.
+While general admission to the Alamo is always free (be sure to look for the tickets to "Alamo Church," there can be fees associated with guided tours or special events that occur on-site.

 WEBSITE | 300 Alamo Plaza, San Antonio, TX 78205